-Run Verify job JobName: MatouVerify FileSet: Verify Set Level: Catalog Client: MatouVerify Storage: DLTDrive OK to run? (yes/mod/no): mod Here, you want to respond mod to modify the parameters because the Level is by default set to Catalog and we want to run an InitCatalog Job.
+Run Verify job JobName: MatouVerify FileSet: Verify Set Level: Catalog Client: MatouVerify Storage: DLTDrive Verify Job: Verify List: /tmp/regress/working/MatouVerify.bsr OK to run? (yes/mod/no): mod

+Here, you want to respond mod to modify the parameters because the Level is by default set to Catalog and we want to run an InitCatalog Job.
 After responding mod, the console will ask: